Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Methods

 \subsection{Weight Decay and Network Latency}

-Weight decay is modeled by using a ratio of retention time to network latency in an exponential decay model to determine inference accuracy from leaky weights:
+For each weight, weight decay is modeled by using a ratio of retention time to network latency in an exponential decay model to determine inference accuracy from leaky weights:

-where w(k) is the weight value for the k\textsuperscript{th} image, w\textsubscript{0} is the initial weight, t\textsubscript{latency} is the network latency or compute time, $\tau_{ret}$ is the retention time constant.
-In inference, network latency is determined by group delay from photons propagating through the optical circuit and PD and TIA bandwidth, whereas training has additional latency from analog electronics used to update weights.
+where $w(k)$ is the weight value for the $k^\mathrm{th}$ image, $w_0$ is the initial weight, $t_\mathrm{latency}$ is the network latency or compute time, $\tau_\mathrm{ret}$ is the retention time constant.
+In inference, network latency is determined by group delay from photons propagating through the optical circuit and driver, modulator, PD and TIA bandwidth, whereas training has additional latency from analog electronics used to update weights.
 Since the bandwidth of the PD and TIA and analog electronics can vary depending on design and technology nodes, the range of network latencies are assumed to be determined by the PD and TIA bandwidth, which translates to latencies ranging from 50 ps to 10 ns \cite{di_patrizio_stanchieri_18_2022, chuah_design_2015, wang_multi-channel_2020, atef_optical_2013, babar_83-ghz_2022, awny_40_2015, kudszus_46-ghz_2003, awny_235_2016}.